 The following are some terms related to it.

-• Income: It refers to the funds that come due to daily tasks including income, or revenue.
+• Income: It refers to the funds that come due to daily tasks, including income or revenue.

 • Liabilities: The unpaid amounts.